Luohuayu/CatServer/README.md

 - Put Sponge plugins in the `mods/plugins` directory

 # Next Fatures
-**WARNING: These features will be present in the first release of this projet**
+**WARNING: These features will be present in the first ParrotMC release.
+They aren't included in CatServer releases**
 ## Feather-Lightweight
 ParrotMC use Graal's `native-image` tool to produce lightweight native images for Linux, Windows and Mac OS.